planettelex/jquery-linkify/README.md

 #### by [Planet Telex][1]

 ![4]
-Use jQuery to quickly and easily wrap plain text URLS and IP addresses in HTML a tags.
+A jQuery plugin to quickly and easily wrap plain text URLS and IP addresses in HTML a tags.

 ### [Demos and Documentation][1]